 CICOA’s Aging & Disability Resource Center is a one-stop call center providing information on local services for older adults, people with disabilities and family caregivers in Central Indiana.
 Whether you are calling to assess existing or anticipated long-term care needs, our friendly, professional staff will guide you through available options.
 Based on your needs, we provide comprehensive information on public and private programs, service providers, health insurance options, and a wide range of community resources.

-If you are seeking assistance through publicly funded programs such as CHOICE and Medical Model Waivers, the ADRC is the single point of entry for these services in Central Indiana.
+If you are seeking assistance through publicly funded programs such as CHOICE and Medicaid Medical Model Waivers, the ADRC is the single point of entry for these services in Central Indiana.

-What Happens When I Call?
+What Happens When I Call the ADRC?

 What to Expect